JJGO/hyperlight/README.md

         return F.linear(input, self.weight, self.bias)
 ```

-Once defined, we can make use of this module in the following way
+Once defined, we can make use of this module as follows:

 ```python